dfdx2/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [D Davis]
+# #100DaysOfCode Log - Round 1 - [Derrick Davis]

-The log of my #100DaysOfCode challenge.
+This is my personal daily log of my #100DaysOfCode challenge.
 Started on [May 15, Sunday, 2021].

 ## Log